NARENDER-25/GravCap-Calculator/README.md

-# GravCap - Gravimetric Storage Capacity Calculator.
+# GravCap - Gravimetric Storage Capacity Calculator

 GravCap is a Python tool designed to calculate the gravimetric storage capacity of hydrogen molecules adsorbed on the materials.
 This utility determines the theoretical weight-based storage capacity.